Using MCP SDK with Claude Desktop

 "Add a new Connector in Claude"

-Step 4: Specify MCP SDK's Demo Details
+Step 4: Specify the MCP Server URL

 • Custom Connectors require a name and a URL where the MCP server (connector) is listening